Vision. We will go through a number of

 It’s gonna need to have bright enough light

-to be able to get that image to the back in the eye.
+to be able to get that image to the back of the eye.

-Besides that the other thing it’s gonna be
+Besides that, the other thing that’s gonna be very important

 Now remember light has two properties in physics.